 The Corporation and its subsidiaries have significant debt obligations.
-The degree to which this indebtedness could have consequences on the Corporation's prospects include the effect of such debts on the ability to obtain additional financing for working capital, capital expenditures or acquisitions, and the portion of available cash flow that will need to be dedicated to repayment of principal and interest on indebtedness.
-This may reduce funds available for expansion and operations, and the Corporation's vulnerability to economic downturn and its ability to withstand competitive pressure.
-If the Corporation is unable to meet its debt obligations, it may need to consider refinancing or adopting alternative strategies, including but not limited to, the reduction or delaying of capital expenditures, selling assets or seeking additional equity capital.
+The degree to which this indebtedness could have consequences on the Corporation's prospects include the effect of such debts on the ability to obtain additional financing for working capital, capital expenditures or acquisitions, the portion of available cash flow that will need to be dedicated to repayment of principal and interest on indebtedness, thereby reducing funds available for expansion and operations, and the Corporation's vulnerability to economic downturn and its ability to withstand competitive pressure.
+If the Corporation is unable to meet its debt obligations, it may need to consider refinancing or adopting alternative strategies to reduce or delay capital expenditures, selling assets or seeking additional equity capital.